 The judiciary’s authority depends entirely on the public’s confidence in the integrity and impartiality of those who issue its decisions, and – in Texas – that confidence has been shaken.
 Over my career, spanning almost 30 years, I have repeatedly fought – winning, in many instances – to maintain judicial systems free from outside influence.

-I have spent seven years as a justice on the Dallas Court of Appeals, where I have continued to adhere to my oath and the constitutional command for a judiciary that is fair and impartial both in reality and in appearance.
+I spent eight years as a justice on the Dallas Court of Appeals, where I adhered to my oath and the constitutional command for a judiciary that is fair and impartial both in reality and in appearance.

 Texas, however, has traditionally struggled with this.